saespamget3125/economocfacts/README.md

-The Dutch East India Company (VOC), founded in 1602, was one of the world's first multinational corporations and played a central role in global trade, particularly in the spice trade with Asia.
+The rise of global trade networks in the 17th century facilitated the exchange of goods, ideas, and cultures between Europe, Asia, Africa, and the Americas, ushering in the era of globalization.